An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 Police officers should only use the force needed to apprehend and subdue a criminal suspect.
 Officers should not unnecessarily physically assault a person for any other reason.

 Numerous incidents are reported daily of officers beating people with billy clubs, flashlights, and other objects.
 There have been several deaths from officers using chokeholds or otherwise suffocating people to death from other maneuvers.
 These actions are completely unlawful and violate a person’s civil and constitutional rights.

 Unjustified Use of Stun Guns

-Stun guns are a dangerous weapon and should only be used in urgent circumstances.
+Stun guns are dangerous weapons and should only be used in urgent circumstances.
 A police officer should only use a stun gun to stop a confrontation.
 They are designed to incapacitate an attacker at a distance.
 They are preferred over the use of a firearm, but still pose a risk of serious injury or death.

 A recent Reuters investigation identified 1,081 deaths involving the use of stun guns.
 In many of those instances, the use of a stun gun was not warranted under the circumstance.
 In several hundred instances, the family of the victim sued the government for the stun gun death and received a settlement payout.